Project-Q-Publishing/project-q-publishing.github.io/contact.md

     <div class="contact-highlight">
       <p><strong>Manuscript Submissions</strong><br>
-      We are actively seeking high-quality technical programming manuscripts from experienced developers and industry experts.</p>
+      We are actively seeking high-quality technical manuscripts from experienced developers and industry experts.</p>
     </div>

     <p>If you have expertise in:</p>